-MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited)

-YEAR ENDED JUNE 30, 2015
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited) YEAR ENDED JUNE 30, 2016

 State funding is a considerable portion of the District's revenue.
-While discussions have centered around reforming the funding formula by the State, future increases in State funding are anticipated to be nominal, especially in the areas of Special Education and Charter Schools.
+With the creation and implementation of the fair funding formula, state funding has become more predictable based on the various components of the formula; however future increases in State funding are anticipated to be nominal, especially in the areas of Special Education and Charter Schools.
 Adding to the uncertainty is how funding reform may occur since there is a movement to eliminate property taxes as a source of revenue without identifying an adequate and predictable revenue source of replacement.
 As such, the political process is not within the control of the District and future state funding changes could adversely impact the District.

-While property taxes were increased for the second time in nearly ten years in 2014-2015, it is anticipated, due to Act I which limits the increase in property tax rates, local revenues will not increase significantly in the future until property values stabilize.
-Adding to the challenge was the reluctance by the governance body to increase local property taxes in FY 2013-2014, however, there was a tax increase in FY 2014-2015.
+While property taxes were increased for the third time in nearly fifteen years in 2015-2016, it is anticipated, due to Act I which limits the increase in property tax rates, local revenues will not increase significantly in the future until property values stabilize.
 Any additional revenue that may result from future property tax increases is projected to be nominal due to the local economy and the decreasing property values.

 Being able to attract and retain qualified staff will be a future issue.
-At the end of FY 2014-2015, every collective bargaining agreement has expired.
-In some cases, several bargaining agreements will be more than two years or more outstanding.
-Without a resolution to the expired agreements, labor costs in the future are unpredictable.
+At the end of FY 2015-2016, several collective bargaining agreements remained in status-quo.
+However, by the end of the 2016-2017 school year, all six of the collective bargaining agreements and the two Act 93 agreements were settled.
+With the successful completion of negotiations, future labor costs are now more predictable.